wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ### System Preferences
    * [ARTICLE - How to customize the “About This Mac” section of a Mac, Joaquim Barbosa](https://www.idownloadblog.com/2017/01/13/how-to-modify-about-this-mac-hackintosh/).

-### HDMI/mDP Port and USB-C to DP/HDMI/DVI Cables:
-   * Long story short, it won't work.
-If it works, let me know.
-Why?
-Because all display output is hard wired to the NVIDIA GPU.
-You can confirm this by going into NVIDIA controler panel in Windows and see PhysX, and you can see all display output is wired to the NVIDIA card, while the eDP in screen display is wired to the iGPU.
-Therefore, since NVIDIA card won't work, also Optimus won't work, USB-C display output just won't work because the display output is not wired to the iGPU.
-Not to mention you disabled dGPU in SSDT.

 ### USB DisplayLink Display Output:
 ##### Hardware